Adarsh8434/JournalApplication/README.md

 Commit your changes

-Open a pull request
+Open a Pull Request

 📜 License

-This project is open-source – feel free to use and modify.
+This project is open-source – free to use & modify.